allinbits/govgen-governance-dapp/README.md

 ### Proposal page

-The page for a specific proposal (URL format: `https://app.govgen.io/proposals/XXX` where XXX is the id of the proposal) provides a view of all the proposal's details in a tabbed interface.
+The page for a specific proposal (URL format: `https://app.govgen.io/proposals/XXX` or `https://app.govgen.dev/proposals/XXX` for mainnet and devnet respectively, where XXX is the id of the proposal) provides a view of all the proposal's details in a tabbed interface.

 There is a hero component that includes the title, status, turnout, necessary quorum, expected result, and current vote tallies.
 It also consists of a call-to-action to Vote or Deposit (depending on the proposal status).